squaresapp/webfeed-js/docs/effects.md

+# Differences From HTML

-Instead of a single top-level `<body>` tag, you have multiple top-level `<section>` tags.
-A section in an HTML reel is a single screen.
+A typical HTML page has a single top-level `<body>` tag.
+An HTML reel has multiple top-level `<section>` tags.
+Each of these sections are full screens that can be swiped through.

 Sections are always at least 1 screen in length.
-Adding more content to a section doesn't expand the size of the section, unless the section has the --long class applied.
-Applying the --long class to a section makes the section at least 2 screens in height.

-Sections can have the `--lock` class applied.
+If you want a section that is longer than a single screen, for example, to contain a long-form text article, the `--long` CSS class can be applied to the section like `<section class="--long">`.

 ## CSS Scroll Variables